-Honolulu Uechi-Ryū Karate-do Club Promoting Self Defense, Health, Harmony, and Self Realization
+Honolulu Uechi-Ryū Karate-do Club Traditional Okinawan Martial Arts and Self Defense

 "We are what we repeatedly do.
 Excellence then, is not an act, but a habit." ~ Aristotle.
 "Don’t hit at all if it is honorably possible to avoid hitting; but never hit softly." ~ Theodore Roosevelt